KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 A custom JSON configuration can be specified by creating your own [Json] class instance using an existing instance, such as a default `Json` object, and a [Json()] builder function.
 Additional parameters are specified in a block via [JsonBuilder] DSL.
+The resulting `Json` instance is immutable and thread-safe; it can be simply stored in a top-level property.

 This section shows various configuration features that [Json] supports.

 <!--- INCLUDE .*-json-.*
 import kotlinx.serialization.*